santiagosayshey/DigiBrain/content/Computer Science/Operating Systems/Tutorials/Tutorial 2.md

 > Answer:
 >
 > a.
 Install a faster CPU:
->    - Unlikely to improve CPU utilization
->    - The current CPU is idle 80% of the time, so increasing its speed won't help
->    - The bottleneck appears to be in the paging system, not CPU speed
+>    - CPU utilisation is only at 20%, so installing a faster CPU will only drop this number even further.
+The issue is that the CPU is already processing things faster than the paging disk can give tasks to the CPU.
 >
 > b.
 Install a bigger paging disk:
 >    - Unlikely to improve CPU utilization